varunsk00/Logo-IDE/doc/DESIGN_PLAN.md

 import java.util.*;

 /**
- * Checks commands passed in from the compiler
+ * Checks commands passed in from the slogo.compiler
  * Differentiates and Interprets each command before sending to Logic Analyzer */ public class Command Handler {